 Already know a bit about these wireless standards?
 Jump right into the detailed comparison of Wi-Fi 6, 6E, vs Wi-Fi 7.

 What Is WiFi 6?

-Wi-Fi 6 announced in the year 2019, made huge strides in improvement by introducing ODFMA, improvements to power consumption, and bi-directional MU-MIMO.
+Wi-Fi 6, announced in the year 2019, made huge improvements by introducing ODFMA, improvements to power consumption, and bi-directional MU-MIMO.
 Operating in both 2.4 and 5 GHz frequencies, the efficiency saw a sizeable throughput increase of over 30% from the previous generation.